 The key points from the latest release are:

-- There have been two changes to the definition of net current expenditure for 2009-10.
-The first change involves including revenue expenditure funded from capital under statute (RECS).
-The second change involves reporting net current expenditure on a non-Financial Reporting Standard 17 (FRS17) basis (previously for 2008-09 local authorities accounted for retirement benefits (pensions) in their service expenditure in accordance with FRS17).
-If we remove RECS from this year’s figure and use the 2008-09 figure on a non-FRS17 basis, then the 2009-10 net current expenditure is £119.4bn and for 2008-09 is £113.7bn, an increase of 5 per cent.
+- there have been two changes to the definition of net current expenditure for 2009 to 2010; the first change involves including revenue expenditure funded from capital under statute (RECS); the second change involves reporting net current expenditure on a non-Financial Reporting Standard 17 (FRS17) basis (previously for 2008 to 2009 local authorities accounted for retirement benefits (pensions) in their service expenditure in accordance with FRS17); if we remove RECS from this year’s figure and use the 2008 to 2009 figure on a non-FRS17 basis, then the 2009 to 2010 net current expenditure is £119.4 billion and for 2008 to 2009 is £113.7 billion, an increase of 5%

-- 56 per cent of revenue expenditure (on a non-Financial Reporting Standard 17 basis) in 2009-10 was funded by government grants, 25 per cent by council tax and 19 per cent by redistributed non-domestic rates.
+- 56% of revenue expenditure (on a non-Financial Reporting Standard 17 basis) in 2009 to 2010 was funded by government grants, 25% by council tax and 19% by redistributed non-domestic rates